-Facilities and opportunities
+Facilities and Opportunities

-The department has several teaching labs with a mixture of Microsoft Windows, Linux and Apple OS X systems, as well as rack-mounted servers for use in student research, and both Android and iOS-based smart phones and tablets.
+The department has several teaching labs with a mixture of Microsoft Windows, Linux and Apple Mac OS X systems, as well as rack-mounted servers for use in student research, and both Android and iOS-based smart phones and tablets.
 Students also have 24/7 access to two well-equipped labs in Elizabeth Hall rooms 208 and 210.

-Preparation for graduate study
+Preparation for Graduate Study

-Our students have done original research and developed a number of exciting projects, giving them a competitive edge when they apply to graduate schools or look for jobs.
+Students have done original research and developed a number of exciting projects, giving them a competitive edge when they apply to graduate schools or look for jobs.
 Past student work may be reviewed at the department's student research page.

 Awards and Recognition

-Our faculty has obtained a Stetson Hand award for Research and Society for Modeling and Simulation International and an Outstanding Service award for outstanding and dedicated technical contributions and services to the modeling and computer simulation discipline.
+The faculty has obtained a Stetson Hand award for Research and Society for Modeling and Simulation International and an Outstanding Service award for outstanding and dedicated technical contributions and services to the modeling and computer simulation discipline.

-Undergraduate awards and honors
+Undergraduate Awards and Honors

-Students can receive multiple awards including: Ashcraft Award for outstanding junior, Wunnenberg award for outstanding students in graphics, Medlin award for outstanding senior research, Kresge money for senior research, dean's fund for student travel, Sullivan award and Etter McTeer award.
+Students can receive multiple awards including; Ashcraft Award for outstanding junior, Wunnenberg award for outstanding students in graphics, Medlin award for outstanding senior research, Kresge money for senior research, dean's fund for student travel, Sullivan award and Etter McTeer award.